-An Employee who is directly affected by a decision made or action taken pursuant to clause 20.4 may apply for a review of actions under the Review of Actions/Grievance Policy.
-The dispute resolution process under clause under clause 13 will only apply prior to any termination of employment.
+An Employee who is directly affected by a decision made or action taken pursuant to clause 22.4 of the Agreement may apply for a review of actions under the Review of Actions/Grievance Policy.
+The dispute resolution process under clause 13 of the Agreement will only apply prior to any termination of employment.